DemisseG/Curved_shape_representation/README.md

 *If you use the software in any way or form cite the papers listed above.*

 ## Organization
+There are three main folders:
-* Classes
+* Classes  - includes static and value classes.
-* 3rdparty
+* 3rdparty - includes third party codes.
-* DP_opt
+* DP_opt   - includes dynamic programming based optimizations.
 ## Example dataset
-Curved shape extracted from kimia99
+Curved shapes extracted from kimia99
 ## HOW TO:
-* Three demo scripts are included in the package.
+Three demo scripts are included with the package.
 ## Contributor/s:
 *Girum G. Demisse*, girumdemisse@gmail.com. *University of Luxembourg*.